 Because waves are both impressive and frightening, they have always fascinated both children and adults.
 Every summer, many people let themselves be carried away by the rhythm of the ocean, surf on its waves or admire its moves that are equally graceful and spectacular.
+However, you must remain cautious and check your tide clock before every seaside outing.
 But how are waves formed?
 Here are a few explanations to understand the phenomenon better.

 When the weather gets involved